 The morning of day 4 was like waking up from a dream.
 I felt incredibly energized and alert.
 The brain fog and weakness from day 3 was entirely gone.
 The real breakthrough was the mental clarity.
-So many people experience this incredible effect, and it’s reason enough to try fasting.
+So many people experience this incredible effect, and its reason enough to try fasting.
 I felt focused and optimistic.
 The ketone test strip revealed I was still in fat-burning mode and my noticeably looser pants confirmed it.

 I didn’t experience any hunger, but I switched up the diet and had avocado and olives for lunch.
 It felt like the right decision.
-My body needed the larger meal to remain sustained through the rest of the work day.
+My body needed the larger meal to remain sustained through the rest of the workday.

 I felt even better on day 5.
-My energy levels were high and I didn’t experience any hunger pants.
+My energy levels were high and I didn’t experience any hunger pangs.
 My mood was elevated and my mind was focused.
 I felt like I could sustain this diet for longer.

 Getting Started with Dr. Group’s 5-Day Vegan Ketogenic Fast

 It’s easy to get started with my 5-day, vegan ketogenic fast.
 It requires just a few supplies.
 First, you need ketone test strips.
 Ketone test strips are dipped into urine to measure how many millimoles of ketones are present (which will require you to catch your urine in a cup).
-They are readily available online and they’re easy to use.
+They are readily available online and they're easy to use.
 The average reading should be about 4-6 millimoles (mM), but you may see readings as high as 8 mM.
-If they’re color coded, and most are, darker readings indicate you’re burning more fat.
+If they're color-coded, and most are, darker readings indicate you’re burning more fat.
 You’ll need enough strips to test your urine twice a day for the duration of the fast.

 You’ll also need the nuts described in the diet below.
 I recommend dividing them into 1-ounce servings before beginning to remove the guesswork and reduce temptation.
 For the olives, I recommend whole (not pitted) kalamata olives because they’re brimming with antioxidants.
 Make sure everything is organic and minimally processed.